Alejandro González Iñárritu: 2020–present

 Iñárritu co-wrote, co-produced and directed the 2022 Spanish-language film Bardo, False Chronicle of a Handful of Truths, starring Daniel Giménez Cacho and Griselda Siciliani.
 It is his first film made in Mexico since Amores Perros (2000).
 It premiered at the 79th Venice International Film Festival, where it competed for the Golden Lion and was later distributed by Netflix.
 Bardo polarized critics and received mixed reviews.
 Film critic Wendy Ide of The Guardian called the film "occasionally brilliant" and "audacious, bold film-making" but "cluttered with symbolism and bloated with self-regard".
 Iñárritu described the response from critics as being "racist" saying, "You can like it or not — that's not the discussion.
 But for me, there's a kind of racist undercurrent where because I'm Mexican, I'm pretentious".
 It earned a nomination for the Academy Award for Best Cinematography at the 95th Academy Awards.

-In February 2024, it was announced that he is making a new English-language film distributed by Warner Bros.
+In February 2024, it was announced that he is co-writing and directing a then-untitled English-language film distributed by Warner Bros.
 Pictures, with Legendary Pictures co-producing.
-Tom Cruise is set to star.
+Tom Cruise is set to star, with Sandra Hüller, John Goodman, Michael Stuhlbarg, Jesse Plemons, Sophie Wilde, Riz Ahmed, and Emma D'Arcy in supporting roles.
+In December 2025, the film was revealed to be titled Digger, and is set to be released on October 2, 2026.

+In May 2026, Iñárritu became the first filmmaker to be inducted into El Colegio Nacional, a prestigious Mexican honorary academy.

+Iñárritu is an executive producer of the film Porto Rico, starring Bad Bunny, Edward Norton, Javier Bardem, and Viggo Mortensen.